rixx/books.rixx.de/data/reviews/charles-stross/the-labyrinth-index/index.md

   rating: 4
 ---

 The Labyrinth Index, the latest entry in *Charlie Stross*' Laundry Files series … escalates.
-When the last volume of the Laundry Files ended fairly apocalyptic, I was under the impression that Charlie was fed up with reality overtaking his books pre-publication, and escalated to a level reality isn't yet willing to follow.
+When the last volume of the Laundry Files featured an apocalyptic ending, I was under the impression that Charlie was fed up with reality overtaking his books pre-publication, and escalated to a level reality isn't yet willing to follow.

 The Labyrinth Index introduces Mhari as the protagonist and POV character, which I found refreshing and nice.
 Laundry protagonists are a bit chancy, for me – Mo was part great, part meh, and Alex was 90% annoying.
 Mhari is about as good as Mo, for me, and a bit more evenly written (or the transition to yet-another-protagonist is less jarring than to the first non-Bob one).
 Bob and Mo are not part of this story, btw – we accompany Mhari on a field mission to the US, where the conflicts between the UK's new Lord and the US' new Lord are dunked out.